muadibbm/Xrpg/README.md

 Research Project - in Development
 ==
-An Online game based on biochemistry research (McGill University) using Xna framework.
+An Online game based on biochemistry research (McGill University) using Javascript.